MUSIC MARKETING

 Tailored Marketing for Your Monetization Path

 An effective marketing campaign will be custom-built from the targeting to the creative to serve a specific path of monetization.
 For example, if your path to monetization has been mostly from your band playing at weddings, the marketing goal would be to get more of those bookings for the lowest cost.
-These campaign types can work really well.
+These campaign types can work really well on google adwords and the facebook ad manager.

 The Role of Brand-Building Initiatives